How to Raise Venture Capital Like a Pro (Complete Guide)

 Step #2: Setting Up Your CRM to Track Investors

-When selecting a fundraising CRM, it’s important you choose a software that you can master with ease.
+When selecting a fundraising CRM, it’s important you choose a software that you can learn and get set up with quickly.
 It also helps if the platform is purpose-built with fundraising in mind.
 In almost every case, this is going to be LeadLoft.

-LeadLoft is ideal for fundraising because it’s an all-in-one solution that includes an investor database, outreach playbooks (email automation), and a simple CRM to track all of your investors and conversations.
+LeadLoft is ideal for fundraising because it’s an all-in-one solution that includes an investor database, outreach playbooks (Email & LinkedIn automation), and a simple CRM to track all of your investor conversations.

-LeadLoft launches with most of the setup out of the way, so creating your outreach Playbooks is all that is required to start.
+LeadLoft launches with most of the setup out of the way, so creating your outreach Playbooks is all that’s really required to start.

 This playbook is aimed at starting new conversations with investors.
 It will likely include your initial pitch, a LinkedIn connection request, and a couple of follow-ups.
 If you’d like to see some email copy that we’ve tested and know to work, you should check out our investor cold email templates here.